tilt-dev/tilt.build/docs/install.md

 layout: docs
 ---

 Tilt is currently available for macOS and Linux.
-(If you are interested in Windows, [contact us](https://tilt.dev/contact) or upvote this [GitHub issue](https://github.com/windmilleng/tilt/issues/1961)).
+Windows support is available in alpha.

 You'll also need: